-- The Scheme shall not make any investment in any fund of funds scheme. - Investments in Derivatives shall be in accordance with the guidelines as stated under Para 7.5, 7.6 and 12.25 of SEBI Master Circular for Mutual Funds dated June 27, 2024, as may be amended from time to time. - As per Para 12.25 of SEBI Master Circular for Mutual Funds dated June 27, 2024, on "Review of norms for investment and disclosure by Mutual Funds in derivatives", the limits for exposure towards derivatives are as under: 1.
-The cumulative gross exposure through, debt, derivative positions (including fixed income derivatives), repo transactions in corporate debt securities, other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the scheme.
+- b) above shall be within the overall limit for debt instruments issued by a single issuer and other prudential limits with respect to the debt instruments. - Investments in Derivatives shall be in accordance with the guidelines as stated under para 7.5, 7.6 and 12.25 of SEBI Master Circular for Mutual Funds dated June 27, 2024, as may be amended from time to time - As per para 12.25 of SEBI Master Circular for Mutual Funds dated June 27, 2024, on "Review of norms for investment and disclosure by Mutual Funds in derivatives", the limits for exposure towards derivatives are as under: 1.
+The cumulative gross exposure through debt and money market instruments, repo / reverse repo in corporate debt securities, debt derivative positions, units of mutual funds, securitized debt, instruments with special features, credit enhancement and structured Obligations and such other securities/assets as may be permitted by SEBI from time to time subject to regulatory approvals, if any should not exceed 100% of the net assets of the Scheme.
 2. Mutual Funds shall not write options or purchase instruments with embedded written options.
 3. The total exposure related to option premium paid must not exceed 20% of the net assets of the scheme.
 4. Cash or cash equivalents with residual maturity of less than 91 days may be treated as not creating any exposure.
 5. Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: - a.
 Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains. - b.
 Hedging positions cannot be taken for existing derivative positions.
 Exposure due to such positions shall have to be added and treated under limits mentioned in Point 1. - c.
 Any derivative instrument used to hedge has the same underlying security as the existing position being hedged. - d.
 The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has been taken.
-6. The scheme may enter into plain vanilla interest rate swaps for hedging purposes.
+6. The Scheme may enter into plain vanilla interest rate swaps for hedging purposes.
 The counter party in such transactions has to be an entity recognized as a market maker by RBI.
 Further, the value of the notional principal in such cases must not exceed the value of respective existing assets being hedged by the scheme.
 Exposure to a single counterparty in such transactions should not exceed 10% of the net assets of the scheme.
-However, if the scheme is transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable.
+However, if the Scheme is transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable.

 7. Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned in point 1.

 8. Exposure in derivative positions shall be computed as follows:

-Position Exposure Long Future Futures Price Lot Size Short Future Number of Contracts Option bought Futures Price Lot Size
+Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts